nfrade/gaston/ROADMAP.md

 ---
 ##log
-* special way of logging hooks into the socket server if avaulable to do multi-client logging
+Special way of logging hooks into the socket server if avaulable to do multi-client logging

 ```javascript
 gaston.log('lets logs something')